 Then, climb aboard the refurbished vintage steam locomotive and sit back and relax as you traverse through the picturesque landscape.

-Guests will enjoy onboard entertainment like live music, sing-a-longs, train robbery reenactments, and historical narrations.
+Guests will enjoy onboard entertainment such as live music, sing-alongs, train-robbery reenactments, and historical narrations.

 There are a variety of train cars to choose from when making your booking, including the vintage 1920s Pullman Car, Coach Class, First Class, Observation Dome, Luxury Dome, and Luxury Parlor.